pachungulo/dotfiles/README.md

 ## Neovim

-I use `.chezmoiexternal` to keep my neovim config in a seperate repository.
-I just prefer to keep them seperate.
+I prefer to keep my neovim config in a seperate repository, as I'm trying to make these dotfiles more minimal.
 [Here](https://github.com/pachungulo/nvim-config) is my config.

+## Recommended installed software

+These should be installed through a package manager ideally:
+    - ripgrep for Neovim
+    - Some TLDR client
+    - A nice terminal
+    - fish shell